iyedb/iyedb.github.com/_posts/2014-04-26-cpp11-move-semantic.markdown

 Notice the syntax used to declare the function parameter file: the *double &*.
 It means that the function takes a so called _r-value reference_.
-Now the function is called this way:
+Now the function is called in this way:

 {% highlight c++ linenos %}
 do_something_with_file(std::ifstream("file.txt"));